jakub-kula/english-for-designers/03-aboutness/index.md

 ## About Me

 Hi!
-My name is Jakub and I see design as an important contribution to society. <br> I’m a designer mainly focused on advertising in both print and online media.
+I'm Jakub Kula and I see design as an important contribution to society. <br> I’m a designer mainly focused on advertising and logo design.

 **Check out some of my previous work:** <br>
 [Wedos Redesign Case Study](case-study.md)